StantonManagement/ConstructionOpsStanton/DAILY_LOG_SETUP.md

-# Daily Log Requests Setup Guide
+# Daily Log Requests Setup

-This feature automatically requests daily notes from Project Managers (PMs) for each active project via SMS.
-The system sends initial requests at 6 PM EST daily and retries every 30 minutes until notes are received.
+This document explains how to set up the Daily Log Requests SMS feature that sends daily reminders to Project Managers at 6 PM EST.

+## Overview

+The Daily Log Requests feature sends SMS reminders to Project Managers at 6 PM EST every day, asking for notes about their active projects.
+This system is designed to work with Vercel's hobby account limitations (one cron job per day).

-## Database Schema
+## Database Setup

-The system uses a new `daily_log_requests` table with the following structure:
+### Create the daily_log_requests table

 ```sql
 CREATE TABLE daily_log_requests (